Clementha/vit_captioning/README.md

 ```sh
 $  python  train.py
 ```
-which will then generate a checkpoint (.pth) file.
+which will then generate a model checkpoint (.pth) file.

 ## To generate caption for a picture